-The proposed College of the Environment brings together seven existing academic units as the foundation upon which to build so that the college is a vibrant, sustainable organization from the start.
-Together these units form one of the strongest UW colleges with respect to human capital, research, and education capacities.
+The proposed College of the Environment would bring together existing academic units as the foundation upon which to build.
+The existing units that would enter the College of the Environment or would be strongly linked to it are yet to be determined, but the example presented here indicates the potential of the College.
+This example brings together strong programs in the fundamental science of the Earth with strong programs in forest and fisheries resources that are important regionally and globally.
+Faculty in these units include four members of the National Academy of Sciences, twelve Fellows of the American Association for the Advancement of Science, and fourteen Fellows of the American Geophysical Union.
+In addition, faculty in these units have been awarded the 2005 Heinz Foundation Award for the Environment, the 2006 Volvo Environmental Prize, and five Fulbright Fellowships since 1998.
+The linkages among these units and the existing and potential linkages between these units and other organizations both inside and outside the university would make the college a vibrant, sustainable organization from the start.
+Together these units would form one of the strongest UW colleges with respect to human capital, research, and education capacities.
 The faculty are some of the most well-respected and productive within their respective fields and their work ranges from fundamental process studies to the implementation and evaluation of solutions.